-In conclusion, although representational issues seem highly relevant to a number of areas of clinical psychology, to date only minimal research on the role of different representational formats in human dysfunctions has been conducted.
+In conclusion, although representational issues seem highly relevant to several areas of clinical psychology, to date only minimal research on the role of different representational formats in human dysfunctions has been conducted.
 However, some recent studies concerned with inhibitory capacities that indirectly manipulated representational formats by varying the stimulus type indicated that representational issues seem to offer a key to better understanding the mechanism behind pathological eating behavior.
-In general, we believe that understanding modal and amodal aspects of dysfunctions and disorders can help us understand what is necessary for healthy functioning and pave the way for effective interventions and prevention programs.
+In general, we believe that understanding modal and amodal aspects of dysfunctions and disorders can help us understand what is necessary for healthy functioning and pave the way for effective interventions and prevention programs, especially involving the newly emerging VR-based methods.